aiven/devportal/docs/platform/reference/eol-for-major-versions.rst

 Aiven for Apache Kafka®
 '''''''''''''''''''''''

-Starting with v2.5, Aiven for Kafka® ``major.minor`` version will reach EOL one year after it's made available on Aiven platform.
+Starting with v2.5, Aiven for Kafka® versions will reach EOL one year after they are made available on the Aiven platform.

 +-------------+---------------+------------------+------------------+
 | **Version** | **Aiven EOL** | **Availability   | **Availability   |